leenate/csci3308lab/README.md

+Application Description: <br />
-Application Description: Our application will allow you to create a user that will keep track of all of your reading neads.
+Our application will allow you to create a user that will keep track of all of your reading neads.
 You will be able to make a profile that will keep track of previous books read and the user's favorite author.
 You then will be able to find different people/matches who have simlar likes and add them to your friend list.
 Another part of the application is the recommendation tab that will give you new books to read based off your profile and matches.